afamiliarquiet/familiar-magic/README.md

   * crafted with 4 black wool in the shape you'd figure. get a piece of black wool and you'll get the recipe in your recipe book :)
   * as a bonus, you can sneak up on a few mobs and right-click the hat onto them!
-    * (supported critters: cats, foxes, frogs, parrots, silverfish, and wolves)
+    * (supported critters: cats, endermites, foxes, frogs, parrots, silverfish, and wolves)
     * sneak up on em again with an empty hand to take back the hat - fear not, it'll be just as good as when you gave it to them :)